*Tenting May 27 to September 24, 2016.

 A non-refundable deposit is required for all reservations.
 The deposit for personal retreat guests is the first night’s lodging for each person.
 The deposit for those attending a workshop is the full lodging amount.
 Deposits are non-refundable.
 With cancellation notice of at least 7 days we will issue a credit voucher (good for one year) for the amount of your deposit less a $20 processing fee.
 If you cancel less than 7 days in advance, your deposit is forfeited.
 Your balance is due upon arrival.
 We accept MasterCard, Visa, cash and personal check with ID.

 The cabins accommodate two or three persons.
 Couples are assigned a cabin to themselves.
 For Guaranteed Privacy double the rates.
-Personal Retreat guests (not event participants) may guarantee privacy by adding $40 midweek during the non-peak season per night.
+Personal Retreat guests (not event participants) may guarantee privacy by adding $45 per night midweek and non-holidays during the non-peak season.

 Guests who stay 7 days or more and employees of worker-owned cooperatives receive a 10% lodging discount.
 Elders (65+) receive a 10% discount for lodging and Healing Arts fees.
 We do not combine discounts.
 Service Week programs have reduced rates (see the Schedule of Events for details and dates).